isabel-lebron/PortfolioProjects/Comparing-weight-loss-programs.md

 wtloss$Trt <- Trt; rm(Trt)
 ```

-**Notes:** Above I read in the data creates the dataframe.
+**Notes:** Above I read in the data and created the dataframe.
 Additionally,
 I specified the 3 different weight loss programs that are distinguished
 under “Group” in the data set.
 I’ll call these levels, “Ctrl”, “Indiv”
 and “Grp”.
 I then change the name of the response variable from “Loss”